MARSCON 2018’s MAIN STAGE ACTS:

 THE PERFORMERS OF THE “FuMP JUKEBOX” CONCERT:

-Beth mainly performs serious folk, but her latest album “Return of the Son of More Songs About Robots & Death” is a full-on comedy album, so Beth, Nikki Walker, and the rest of the Player Characters are going to give us all a big slice of the funny!
+Beth mainly performs serious folk, but her latest album “Return of the Son of More Songs About Robots & Death” is a full-on comedy album, so Beth and some of her band, the Player Characters, are going to give us all a big slice of the funny!
 Beth and the Feng Shui Ninjas also host the Space Oddity Brew Club & Pub room party.

 Brett Glass travels all across the U.S. and even into international waters to listen to all his favorite comedy musicians, and occasionally, he joins in the fun with some tunes of his own!